15 Tips for Backpacking in Sydney

 If you want to take her advice and explore Newtown and Enmore, check out our

 Marijs from Rooftop Antics is another who loves the inner west.

-“Where is the best suburbs for backpackers to set up camp in Sydney?
+“Where are the best suburbs for backpackers to set up camp in Sydney?
 Let me introduce you to Glebe.

 Located in one of the inner west pockets, Glebe is a great neighbourhood to choose as a base for your Sydney exploration.
-This green pocket of Sydney is most famous for its markets, offering the best second hand and artisan clothing of the city.
+This green pocket of Sydney is most famous for its markets, offering the best secondhand and artisan clothing of the city.
 But it has so much more!
-Locals love living in the suburbs due to its great selection of coffee and international and affordable
+Locals love living in the suburbs because of its great selection of coffee and international and affordable cuisine.

-cuisine.
-Glebe Point Road is filled with high-quality food and the best part?
-You can walk through the whole suburbs, no car needed when you live in Glebe!
+Glebe Point Road is filled with high-quality food, and the best part?
+You can walk through the whole suburbs; no car is needed when you live in Glebe!
 You can even walk to Broadway, one of Sydney’s best malls, and all the way into the CBD.